spicelogic/dotnetwraperforinnosetup/README.md

             // we can instantiate the  InnoSetupService and pass this Settings object to the constructor.

             InnoSetupService generator = new InnoSetupService(innoSetupSetting);
-            // Yes, you need to pass your InnoSetup Compiler File Path.
-At the time of this writing, This wrapper library is working fine on Inno Setup 5.

             // And it should work on future versions too.
 If this library stops to work on future version, then, as this wrapper library source code is open,
             // hopefully someone will come up with an upgrade which will work on the future version.